PostHog/posthog.com/contents/blog/things-you-can-do-in-posthog.md

 It's also useful for setting goals and receiving alerts when you achieve them.

-## 22. Track support tickets by connecting Zendesk
+## 21. Track support tickets by connecting Zendesk

-The Zendesk Connector for PostHog is a two-way connector that allows you turn Zendesk tickets into PostHog events and enrich Zendesk tickets with PostHog event data.
+The [Zendesk Connector for PostHog](/apps/zendesk-connector) is a two-way connector that allows you turn Zendesk tickets into PostHog events and enrich Zendesk tickets with PostHog event data.

-Importing support tickets as events allows you to understand support trends, and use Cohorts and Correlation Analysise to breakdown common traits among users who raise tickets frequently.
+Importing support tickets as events allows you to understand support trends, and use Cohorts and Correlation Analysis to breakdown common traits among users who raise tickets frequently.

-> Got an idea to add to this article?
-Share it on the PostHog website repo.

 <ArrayCTA />